openfl/openfl-animate-plugin/README.md

 Planned Features
 ================

+ - [ ] Fix for OS X absolute paths to resolve errors when using CPublisher::Export()
  - [ ] Export both an "include.xml" and SWF content to a *.bundle file (see [PiratePig.bundle]( https://github.com/jgranick/PiratePig/tree/master/Assets/PiratePig.bundle))
  - [ ] Expose additional options (such as the "generate" option) in publish settings
  - [ ] Sweep through Flash editor features, disabling ones that are incompatible
  - [ ] Consider support for Ctrl+Enter testing of OpenFL projects
+ - [ ] Polish styles, output and workflow to feel as seamless/professional as possible

 Development Builds